ArunTejaSrinivas/Ansible/Intro/03-passwordless-authentication.md

 # How to setup Passwordless Authentication

 ## EC2 Instances

 ### Using Public Key

+## when you are in local
 ```
 ssh-copy-id -f "-o IdentityFile <PATH TO PEM FILE>" ubuntu@<INSTANCE-PUBLIC-IP>
 ```